beyland-dev/piper/README.md

 Piper is a meta-harness for designing loops that prompt coding agents.

-It does not replace Pi, Claude, Codex, Copilot, Cursor, or other agents.
+It does not replace Pi, Claude, Codex, Copilot, Cursor, or other coding agent harnesses.
 It coordinates them through explicit roles, prompts, artifacts, feedback, evaluators, policies, retries, gates, and stopping conditions.

 ## Install